Literally…. Breath Taking!

 Using regular APA formatting that most colleges require today, the latest literature review I did wound up being 7 pages out of a 20-page study, that included graphs and charts.
 Therefore, the whole study had about 12 written pages.
 That means I only scaled it down to under 50% of the original writing.
 OUCH!!!
 And, I can’t seem to pump out more than one review a day because they are sooo taxing!

 Anyhow, I want to share my methods with everyone.
-Maybe you can share your methods with me so that I can see a better way than how I am currently doing it.
+Maybe you can social media message me and share your methods with me so that I can see a better way than how I am currently doing it.
 YES… Somebody help me!!!

 Steps to a literature review…

 1 – Find the material you need for your subject.
-I look in the online library of my school and on Google Scholar.
+I chose to find material in the school’s online library and on Google Scholar.

 2 – Print out all of the reviews of interest and staple the pages together.